Good Weird Feeling

 Good Weird Feeling is the third studio album by Canadian rock band Odds.
-The album spawned the hit singles "Truth Untold", "Eat My Brain", "Satisfied", "Mercy To Go" and " I Would Be Your Man".
+The album featured the singles "Truth Untold", "Eat My Brain", "Satisfied", "Mercy To Go" and " I Would Be Your Man".

+Reception

+Critical

+Good Weird Feeling was nominated for "Favourite New Release" at the 1995 CASBY Awards.
 Music journalist Larry LeBlanc included the album in his list of Top 10 records of 1995, ranking it #5.
 The album was nominated for "Best Rock Album" at the 1996 Juno Awards.

-Commercial performance
+Commercial

-Good Weird Feeling is the most commercially successful album by Odds, being certified Platinum in Canada.
+Good Weird Feeling became the most commercially successful album by Odds, being certified Platinum in Canada.
 By November 1996, the album had sold 130,000 units in Canada.